yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/example_data_functionalities.md

 2. how to configure the data processor
 3. what the data processor can do

-Before getting started, you need to prepare the main environment of Trinity-RFT according to the [installation section of the README file](../main.md), and store the base url and api key in the environment variables `OPENAI_BASE_URL` and `OPENAI_API_KEY` for some agentic or API-model usages if necessary.
+Before getting started, you need to prepare the main environment of Trinity-RFT according to the [installation section of Quickstart](example_reasoning_basic.md), and store the base url and api key in the environment variables `OPENAI_BASE_URL` and `OPENAI_API_KEY` for some agentic or API-model usages if necessary.

 ### Data Preparation